-Acupuncture is effective for the treatment of tension headaches, according to a Cochrane review.
+Acupuncture is useful for the treatment of tension headaches, according to a Cochrane review.

-Acupuncture was also effective for migraine prophylaxis — however sham acupuncture had the same effect.
+Acupuncture was also useful for migraine prophylaxis -- however, sham acupuncture had the same effect.

-The review found patients with frequent episodic or chronic tension headaches responded better to acupuncture than basic care for number of headache days and pain intensity.
+The review found patients with frequent episodic or chronic tension headaches responded better to acupuncture than primary care for many headache days and pain intensity.
 Of patients who received acupuncture, 47% reported at least a halving in the number of headache days.
-This compared with 16% of patients receiving basic care.
+This compared with 16% of patients receiving primary care.

 Migraine patients treated with acupuncture were found to have a higher response rate and fewer migraines after 3-4 months than those with no prophylactic treatment or with routine care only.